danbev/learning-assembly/gas/README.md

 ## GNU Assembler examples

+### Building

+    make

+All binaries will be placed in the `out` directory.

+### learning_i386
+Just a hello world example that prints something to standard out.

 ### 64Bit.s
 This is a example of using system calls in a x86_64 arch.
 There are a few interesting/different things that I ran into